stefan-caraiman/demo-kubernetes/README.md

 git submodule update --init --recursive
 ```

-# How to set up the Kubernetes cluster with Terraform
+# How to set up the Kubernetes cluster with Terraform:

-1. Setup all the required variables and account details in the terraform-gke repository as shown below:
+1. Setup all the required variables and account details in the terraform-gke repository as shown below(make sure to also follow the documentation found in the terraform-gke repository for setting the ```account.json``` and ```terraform.tfvars``` files):

 ![](./images/terraform-1.png)